-The first crucial item is to not be shocked about the the language barrier if you don't speak the language.
+The first crucial item is the language barrier.

 When we vacationed in Puerto Vallarta, many people that worked in the tourist areas can speak English and we knew many ex-patriots live in Vallarta.

-We figured the majority of people in Puerto Vallarta could speak English - well, that turned out to be a big fat - NO.
+We figured the majority of people in Puerto Vallarta could speak English - well, that turned out to a fallacy.